 We have implemented a proven pace of play strategy that has been recognized by the USGA.
-A 4 hour, 30 minute round with good flow, great conditions and breathtaking surroundings, all encompassing, creates the most memorable golf experience for all golfers on the course.
+A 4 hour, 40 minute round with good flow, great conditions, and breathtaking surroundings creates the most memorable golf experience for all golfers on the course.

 Managing Pace at Fossil Trace Golf Club

 Once on the golf course, Fossil Trace Golf Club employs friendly, experienced, and well-trained Player Assistants.
 These PA’s are on the course to ensure that each and every guest has a memorable golf experience – not to simply monitor pace of play.
 “Marshals” or “Rangers” they are not!

 These individuals are on the course from 6:30am until dark most days May-October.
 They have “experienced” golf balls for guest use, root beer barrels, extra scorecards, band-aids, pencils, etc. They also act as forecaddies and on many occasions locate golf balls and return lost clubs to players.
 The pace of play of 4 hours, 40 minutes is shared with each group as a reasonable expectation for all guests, regardless of skill level.

 “The group behind us is not pushing us.”

 Playing golf on a busy course is like a one-lane road or a climb up a ladder.
 You can only travel as fast as the person or car ahead of you.

 - Maintain pace with the group directly in front of you.

 - Avoid chatter and stay efficient on the greens.
 Clear it quickly when finished.